zorbathut/dec/doc/documentation/mergemodes.md

 </CreatureDec>
 ```

 This seems like a good idea - animals have a position and biological health behavior, and then you just add an appropriate brain to the squirrel, right?
-But now we're relying on the list to append the new component, while in our previous example we expected the Fur to be replaced with Iron.
+But now we're relying on the list to append the new component, while in our previous example we expected the Bronze to be replaced with Steel.

-Dec's solution is to fall back on reasonable defaults that are also designed to fail noisily with mistakes, and allow `mode=` tags to override those defaults.
-Importantly, **these tags apply only to a single element**; they do not persist through children, the parsing immediately reverts back to reasonable-defaults.
+Dec's solution is to fall back on reasonable defaults that are also designed to fail noisily when mistakes are made, and allow `mode=` tags to override those defaults.

 Dec supports three standard merge modes to help issues of this sort: `replace`, `patch`, and `append`.